JohnKendrick/PDielec/Sphinx/software.rst

 ------
 The output file should come from a run containing three datasets.
 One to calculate the wavefunction at the optimised geometry, one to calculate the field perturbations and one to calculate the second derivatives.
 Examples of input files and output files are available with the distribution.
 The package should be compatible with AbInit 8 to 10.
+For Raman and EO, use an output containing the atomic susceptibility derivatives and the ``Non-linear optical susceptibility tensor d`` table, as in ``Examples/Powder_Raman/AbInit/raman.abo``.
+The reader constructs Raman tensors from these derivatives and the phonon modes.
+The example's DDB files and ``analysis.abo`` are used for the separate ``anaddb`` analysis; they are not automatically loaded as companions to ``raman.abo`` by PDielec.

 QE
 ---